michalShawat/Stenography-project/Stegosploit paper/README.md

 additional files -created additional files ,by us, in order to create the polyglots

 ## Recommendation
-read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found in [here] (http://stegosploit.info/)
+Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found in [here](http://stegosploit.info/)

 ## Deployment
 1.go to Stegosploit Toolkit/stego and open iterative_encoding